White House Confirms No Evidence That Trump Colluded With Russia During Election

 “I can promise you we will follow the facts wherever they lead.”

-Although we have been looking in to this election interference for some time, it has been quite a shock to know that the FBI has been investigating Trump’s ties with Russia for such an extended period of time.
+Although we have been looking into this election interference for some time, it has been quite a shock to know that the FBI has been investigating Trump’s ties with Russia for such an extended period.

 President Trump stands behind his innocence.
 Further, he recently tweeted, “What about all of the contact with the Clinton campaign and the Russians?
 Also, is it true that the DNC would not let the FBI in to look?”